 What exactly is a trauma anniversary?

 During certain seasons of the year, old memories and associations are re-activated.
-For instance, throughout the holiday season, you may find yourself thinking more about family or personal ties, whereas during the summer, you may find yourself thinking more about arranging your next vacation.
-The majority of the time, these correlations are positive.
+During the holiday season, you may find yourself thinking more about family or personal ties, whereas during the summer, you may find yourself thinking more about arranging your next vacation.
+Often, these correlations are positive.
 Sometimes, though, the recollections are less than pleasant, particularly when they’re associated with trauma.

 Are trauma anniversaries normal?

 Yes.
 In fact, all reactions to trauma are normal.
 And experiencing increased anxiety or depression when nearing the anniversary of past trauma is also normal.
 Not everyone acknowledges trauma anniversaries or experiences the emotions often associated with them.
 Others experience severe responses, such as extreme depression or suicidal thoughts.

 What is an anniversary reaction?